Eyevinn/channel-engine-docs/docs/usage-guide.md

 You can also combine the filter conditions, e.g. `(type=="video"ANDheight>240)AND(type=="video"ANDsystemBitrate<4141000)`

 ## Enabling Demuxed Audio
-**LIMITATIONS:** At the moment, only supported for assets with matching audio track GROUP-IDs.
-Assets with different GROUP-IDs on their tracks will not be loaded correctly when transitioning between them, resulting in buffer errors.
-(This will be fixed).

 To support playing assets with multiple audio tracks, a list of supported languages needs to be pre-defined.
 Assign to the `audioTracks` property,